-Where a person who fulfils the relevant requirements of regulation 36 or 37, as the case requires, makes application for the issue of a licence in accordance with regulation 39, the Board shall, if it is satisfied that the applicant is a fit and proper person to hold a licence, issue to the applicant a licence.
+(1) Where a person who fulfils the relevant requirements of regulation 36 or 37, as the case requires, makes application for the issue of a licence in accordance with regulation 39, the Board shall, if it is satisfied that the applicant is a fit and proper person to hold a licence, issue to the applicant a licence.

+(2) On the issue of a licence, the executive officer is to register the licence by causing the name and other relevant particulars relating to the licence holder and any nominee of the licence holder, as directed by the Board, to be entered in a register.

+(3) A licence is subject to such restrictions and conditions, if any, as may be specified in the licence.

+(4) If the Board decides —

+(a) to refuse to issue a licence; or

+(b) to issue a licence subject to any restriction or condition,

+the Board is to give the decision, and the reasons for the decision, in writing to the applicant or to the licence holder, as the case requires.

+[Regulation 40 amended in Gazette 31 Dec 2007 p.
+6512.]

 41. Licence held by a firm

 Subject to regulation 42, where after —